ghgeist/texas_border_data_analysis/README.md

 # To Do
 - Figure out how to cite my work
 - Add A.I.generated image header
+- Take a look at the population numbers

 # Trouble in Texas: Insights from the Texas Department of Public Safety’s Border Report